chrisipa/cloud-portal/modules/cloud-portal-server/README_SHORT.md

-Self service web portal for different Cloud platforms like Azure, AWS and VMWare vSphere.
+Self service web portal for different Cloud platforms like Azure, AWS and VMware vSphere.